thinking-with-computers/ludus-spec/README.md

 * Should it be possible to "demote" a lexical, syntax, or logic error to something like a result?
 In practice, this may be useful (if only very rarely used).
 Consider:
   * `handle <expr>`: The expression after `handle` may panic.
 If it doesn't, just return the value of the expression, `value`, in a result tuple: `(:ok, value)`.
 If it does, return `(:error, message)` (with `nil` as the message for a bare panic).
   * I suspect that `handle`ing panics will mostly be useful for things like writing a REPL, but should be avoided if not omitted from the language.
+  * For more on this, see [my meditation on errors](./errors.md).
 * A deep thought, related to error handling and also name binding behavior: perhaps a REPL really is the wrong model.
 The notebook/script model may well be more interesting.
 Particularly to the extent that non-recoverable panics and statically bound names both really militate against the REPL, but work perfectly well with the notebook version.
 (And, since we're thinking transitional objects here: a notebook/file in an editor is something learners will be comfortable with, where an interactive REPL prompt is actually *not* something most will be comfortable with.)

+#### Imports
+Originally, I had been thinking of imports as being on the model of Node's `require`: a function that took a string (path to a file), and returned the value of evaluating the script in the file.
+That's dead simple!
+But also makes a number of things we want to do much, much more complicated.
+For example, we want imports to be statically available at compile time, so that we can, say, blow up very early on accessing missing members of namespaces (instead of a runtime error).

+That suggests we want a special import construct: `import "foo.ld" as Foo`.
+This looks like a statement, but like a `let`, this simply evaluates to the return value of `foo.ld`.
+But also--and here's the thing we like--the way the parser is coming together, this lets us allow an `import` only in the script context.
+It cannot be in a block or in a function.
+(Shall we enforce ordering?
+Or is that too precious?)

+In addition, since Ludus has no provision for shared global state, there's execution of scripts that can be conditional on anything.
+(A script, of course, can contain conditional logic that might make its evaluation indeterminate--say, branching on a random number or the date--but it will _not_ take a different path depending on _what any other script does_.
+This isn't quite referential transparency, but it should be enough to allow for robust caching and static analysis, even in a dynamic language.

+Finally, as a possible nice shortcut, if a script, `quux.ld`, returns a namespace, `ns Quux { foo, bar, baz }`, then you can `import "quux.ld"` and if automagically binds that namespace to `Quux` in your script.
+This may or may not be advisable; it's not so much extra typing to write `as Quux`.
+Binding names should probably always be explicit?